CHALLENGE AMERICA: Program Description

 - Organizations that support the independence and lifelong inclusion of people with disabilities.

-Projects may focus on reaching a particular group or demographic; however, they may not be exclusionary under Federal civil rights laws and policies prohibiting discrimination.
+Projects may focus on reaching a particular group or demographic (such as gender, disability, economic status, race, color, or national origin, including limited English proficiency); however, they may not be exclusionary under Federal civil rights laws and policies prohibiting discrimination.
 This extends to hiring practices, artist selection processes, and audience engagement.
-For additional information, refer to this archived webinar: Things to Know Before You Apply: Federal Civil Rights and Your Grants Application.
+Your application should make it clear that project activities are not exclusionary.
+Please review the Assurance of Compliance, as well as NEA Civil Rights guidance on our website, including this archived webinar: Things to Know Before You Apply: Federal Civil Rights and Your Grants Application.

 We understand that applying for federal funding can be a significant undertaking.
 Our staff strives to ensure that every applicant receives the support they need to understand every step of the application process and ultimately submit the most competitive application possible.

-We are available to answer questions you might have about Challenge America.
 Reach out to us if you have questions about whether your organization and proposed project are a good match for the Challenge America program, or about any other aspect of the application process.
+We are available to answer your questions.